Darren Mackie: Phoenix FC

 On 27 September 2012, Mackie signed a one-year contract with Phoenix FC of the USL Pro.
-His time at Phoenix was not a successful one.
-He was sidelined with a groin injury in the early part of the season.
+He was sidelined with a groin injury in the early part of the season, which limited his playing time.
 His contract was not renewed and he returned to Scotland after the season ended.

 Turriff United

-Mackie joined Turriff United in 2013 as a first team player until August 2016.
+After leaving Phoenix, Mackie returned to Scottish football with Turriff United in 2013, spending three seasons at the club.
+His spell playing for the Highland League outfit was again blighted by injuries, including a 12-month lay-off following a knee ligament injury in a game against Fraserburgh.

 Inverurie Loco Works

-Mackie was announced as a player/coach at the club as of Wednesday, 1 September 2016.
+Mackie was announced as a player-coach at Inverurie Loco Works as of 1 September 2016.
+In late 2016, Mackie took temporary charge of Inverurie following the resignation of the club's manager, Scott Buchan.

-In June 2017, he announced that he was leaving both roles at Inverurie Loco Works – citing business commitments.
+In June 2017, the club announced on social media that Mackie was leaving both roles at Inverurie Loco Works, citing business commitments.

+Shortly after leaving the Locos, Mackie retired as a player.

 International career

 On 30 January 2007, Alex McLeish named Mackie in the Scotland B team to play Finland B at Rugby Park, Kilmarnock on 7 February.